 If you're looking for further information on efficient energy and water use in Central Australia, NT Government, Power and Water Corporation and Desert Smart COOLmob have published a guide for home owners, buyers and renovators.
-This guide is currently out of publication.
-A copy can be referenced at Alice Solar City.

 With good design you can minimise the need to rely on heating and cooling to remain comfortable in your home.

-For further information on all aspects of sustainable housing, refer to the Your Home technical manual – 300 pages of practical technical solutions for builders, designers and homeowners which is also available on-line.
+For further information on all aspects of sustainable housing, refer to the Your Home technical manual – 300 pages of practical technical solutions for builders, designers and homeowners which is also available online.